nysbc/appion-protomo/README.md

 Select `upload images to new session`

-On the next page click the dropdown for `Images grouped by` and select `tiltseries`
+On the next page click the dropdown for `Images grouped by` and select `SerialEM Tilt Series`

 Enter a description for `Session Description`

-Enter the number of images in each tilt series (this value is shown as `Number of tilt-images: # ` in the protomo2aligner.py output)

-Enter the tilt info parameter file path in the field `Tilt info path:` (from the protomo2aligner.py output)
+Enter the `SerialEM stack path`

+Enter the `SerialEM mdoc path`

+Enter the `voltage`

 Select `Just show command` at the bottom of the page